genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 DbMon:BROKER>search MODIFIED_DATE=="20221008" || COUNTRY_CODE=='IRL'
 ```

-### Searching for Timestamps
+### Searching for timestamps

-As mentioned [here](../../02_database/01_fields-tables-views/05_timestamps.md), timestamps are made of a timestamp in millis, the sequence id and the node id.
-For example,
+[Timestamps](../../02_database/01_fields-tables-views/05_timestamps.md), are made of a timestamp in milliseconds, the sequence id and the node id: for example,
 **2023-01-01 00:00:00.000 (n:0, s:1)**.

-Timestamps can be searched for using the same formats as Datetime.
+You can search for a timestamp using the same formats as datetime.
 Those formats are:
 - yyyyMMdd-hh:mm:ss.SSS
 - yyyyMMdd-hh:mm:ss
 - yyyyMMdd-hh:mm
 - yyyyMMdd
 - yyyy-MM-dd

-To search for timestamps you must use ranges and cannot use specific values.
+To search for timestamps, you must use ranges - you cannot use specific values.
 For example, if you wanted to search for records with a timestamp of **2023-01-01 00:00:00.000** rather than searching:

 ```
 search TIMESTAMP=="20230101"